dimitb/Logs-Analysis/README.md

 ### Miscellany
 >A copy of the queries and their output (_logs-analysis-answers.md_) can be found in the repository as well, stating the correct answers to each question.

->Make sure to place the _logs-analysis.py_ file in the same directory as your vagrant folder/file and your database file.
+>Make sure to place the _logs-analysis.py_ file in the same directory as your Vagrant folder/file and your database file.